Have you been told you need to floss or use interdental brushes?

 When you brush your teeth with a manual or electric toothbrush, you are only cleaning 3 of the 5 sides of your teeth.
 Whilst the bristles of the toothbrush do reach into the gaps between teeth, their reach and cleaning effectiveness is limited.

-- Removes more bacteria than florrins and toothbrushing or toothbrushing alone.
+- Removes more bacteria than flossing and tooth brushing or tooth brushing alone.

 - Resolves the symptoms of gingivitis (gum disease).

-- Can bend the tips – Flexible brush heads make it simpler to get into gaps.
+- You can bend the tips – Flexible brush heads make it simpler to get into gaps.

-- Only option for braces – Floss simply does not suit those who wear fixed braces, brushes clean deeper and around fittings.
+- The only option for braces – Floss simply does not suit those who wear fixed braces, brushes clean deeper and around fittings.

-- More expensive than floss – Require different sizes for different gaps
+- More expensive than floss -- Many people require different sizes for different gaps.

-- Can cut gums – If used aggressively the wire construction can cut or aggravate gums
+- Can cut gums -- If used aggressively the wire construction can cut or aggravate the gums.

 You can learn more about interdental brushes by reading our article on the best interdental brushes.